-The Port of Seattle recently made the welcome announcement that it had removed a proposal from its Sustainable Airport Master Plan (SAMP) that would have replaced 11 acres of trees in North SeaTac Park with a parking lot.
+In response to a community petition, the Port of Seattle announced in August, 2021, that it had removed a proposal from its Sustainable Airport Master Plan (SAMP) that would have replaced 11 acres of trees in North SeaTac Park with a parking lot.

 But multiple other proposals within the SAMP and the Port’s Real Estate Strategic Plan (RESP) would commercially develop an estimated 107+ acres of mostly tree-covered land - 31.5 acres inside the park and 70+ acres in neighborhoods all around it.

 The Port doesn’t make it easy for people to understand just how much deforestation is coming to their community.

 This image shows one resident’s attempt to sum up total projected tree destruction shown under the SAMP and RESP.
 It’s from a PowerPoint presentation that can be viewed HERE.